emberjs/website/source/blog/2018-10-12-the-ember-times-issue-68.md

 ## [EmberConf 2019 Call for Papers 📝](https://emberconf.com/become-a-speaker.html)

-The gathering of the uniquely ambitious is announced!
+Huzzah, the announcement is here!
 EmberConf 2019 will be held **March 18-20** in Portland, OR!
 [EmberConf](https://emberconf.com/index.html) is three days of activities, sessions, talks and trainings with the Ember Core Team and community members from around the world.

 <!--alex ignore blind-->
 EmberConf is great because its speakers are great, **and you could be one of them!** The Call for Papers is public, starts out blind, and features a collaborative process to help applicants improve their proposals.
 Proposals will be accepted and reviewed from now until **November 18, 2018**.